eclipse-zenoh/zenoh-backend-s3/README.md

     └── minica.pem
 ```

-On the config file, we need to specify the `root_ca_certificate` as this will allow the s3 plugin to validate the MinIO server keys.
+On the config file, we need to specify the `root_ca_certificate_file` as this will allow the s3 plugin to validate the MinIO server keys.
 Example:

 ```
 tls: {
+  private: {
-  root_ca_certificate: "/home/user/certificates/minio/minica.pem",
+    root_ca_certificate_file: "/home/user/certificates/minio/minica.pem",
   },
+},
 ```

-Here, the `root_ca_certificate` corresponds to the generated _minica.pem_ file.
+Here, the `root_ca_certificate_file` corresponds to the generated _minica.pem_ file.
+You can also embed directly the root_ca_certificate by inlining it under the filed `root_ca_certificate_base64`, encoded with base64.

 The _cert.pem_ and _key.pem_ files correspond to the public certificate and private key respectively.
 We need to rename them as _public.crt_ and _private.key_ respectively and store them under the MinIO configuration directory (as specified in the [MinIO documentation](https://min.io/docs/minio/linux/operations/network-encryption.html#enabling-tls)).
 In case you are using running a docker container as previously shown, then we will need to mount the folder containing the certificates as a volume; supposing we stored our certificates under `${HOME}/minio/certs`, we need to start our container as follows: